Table of Contents

 Do you want to send Nagios data to Graphite directly and seamlessly?
 Read more in our article Graphios – Connecting Graphite and Nagios.

 Hosted Graphite by MetricFire makes it even easier to get your data into your Graphite time-series database.
-Just install the Hosted Graphite Agent, and data will automatically get sent into your MetricFire account.
+Just install the Hosted Graphite Agent, and data will automatically get sent to your MetricFire account.

 Components of Carbon and its configurations